A Walk On The Wild Side At The Nashville Zoo

 I am sick, but still, I enjoyed the day at the zoo as I always do.
 I loved the elephants the most.
 They remind me of my friends away in Africa, they remind me of everything that they gave up to go there and serve and how much that I miss them.

 This cat was sleeping peacefully.
-They are found in the Himalayan foothills and down into China.
+Clouded leopards are found in the Himalayan foothills and down into China.
+They have special paws that allow them to climb trees in the forests.
 They are so beautiful!
 Clouded Leopards get between 21 and 50 pounds full grown and live in the rain forests.
+You can find them in Nepal, Bangladesh and eastern India, Indo-China, Borneo, and Sumatra.
+They live down in the mangrove swamps and up in the Himalayas as high up as nine thousand feet.
+They are carnivores and eat gibbons, small deer, wild boar, rodents, and birds.

 This is a caiman and I thought that the eye looked like a marble.
 Isn’t it pretty?
 I think the detail of the skin is amazing in the photograph.
 It just sat just skimming the surface of the water and stared at me while I took the picture.
 I would not want to run into this in the wild at all.
 Reminds me of my sister watching the “River Monster” tv show.
 I think I shall never again go in a river just in case! 🙂